 Now that you know how to define and implement traits, we can explore how to use traits to define functions that accept many different types.

-For example, in Listing 10-13, we implemented the Summary trait on the types NewsArticle and Tweet.
-We can define a function notify that calls the summarize method on its parameter item, which is of some type that implements the Summary trait.
+For example, in Listing 10-13, we implemented the Summary trait on the NewsArticle and Tweet types.
+We can define a notify function that calls the summarize method on its item parameter, which is of some type that implements the Summary trait.
 To do this, we can use the impl Trait syntax, like this:

 pub fn notify(item: impl Summary) {